Missouri Court Records

 What is the Missouri Traffic Ticketing System

 The Missouri Department of Revenue is the official department tasked with accessing demerit points or penalty points to the driving records of persons convicted of moving violations.
 These penalty points are usually in addition to fines and other associated consequences imposed for a particular traffic infringement.
-A motorist’s driving license may be revoked or suspended in Missouri, depending on the points accumulate over a prescribed period.
+A motorist’s driving license may be revoked or suspended in Missouri, depending on the points accumulated over a prescribed period.
 Typically, the highest number of points accessed at a time is 12, while the least number is 3 points.
 The points received for a traffic conviction is based on the type of violation that resulted in the sentence.
-The arresting agency and the place where the violation occured may also affect the number of points prescribed to an individual.
+The arresting agency and the place where the violation occurred may also affect the number of points prescribed to an individual.
 The following are some traffic violations and their point values, as indicated in Form 899 of the Missouri Department of Revenue:

-• Careless and Imprudent Driving—2 points
+- Careless and Imprudent Driving—2 points

-• Driving while Impaired—2 points
+- Driving while Impaired—2 points

-• Speeding—3 points
+- Speeding—3 points

-• Careless and imprudent driving as defined under Section 304.016 of Missouri Revised Statutes—4 points
+- Careless and imprudent driving as defined under Section 304.016 of Missouri Revised Statutes—4 points

-• Failure to produce insurance—4 points
+- Failure to produce insurance—4 points

-• Driving Under the Influence of Drugs—8 points for first offenders and 12 points for subsequent offenders
+- Driving Under the Influence of Drugs—8 points for first offenders and 12 points for subsequent offenders

-• Felony Driving With Influence—12 points
+- Felony Driving With Influence—12 points

-• Leaving the Scene of an Accident—12 points
+- Leaving the Scene of an Accident—12 points

-• 12 or more points within a 12-month span
+- 12 or more points within a 12-month span

-• 18 or more points in two years
+- 18 or more points in two years

-• 24 points or more points within a period of 36 months
+- 24 points or more points within a period of 36 months

 How Do I Know If I Have a Traffic Ticket in Missouri?

-The DOR also allows querying parties to request their complete driver records by mail, fax, or in-person.
+The DOR may also allow querying parties to request their complete driver records by mail, fax, or in-person.
 All in-person queries may be made at any License Office in the various cities in Missouri.
 Usually, these offices require the requester’s government-issued ID and appropriate fees.
 This service’s standard fee is $2.82, payable by cash, check, money order, credit card, or debit card.
 Note a $2 processing fee applies to driver records purchased from any of the Missouri license offices.
-Payments made using credit or debit cards also attract additional charges.
+Payments made using credit or debit cards may also attract additional charges.

 To request a Missouri driver record by mail or fax, requesters may start by sending a completed Request from Driver Record Holder (Form 4681) and the Driver Records Center’s appropriate fees in Jefferson City.
 Below is the mail and fax addresses of this center: